MaciejDybowski/vue3-schema-forms/README.md

 - [ ] Create editable sections
 - [ ] Change to use Engine props (decomposition)
 - [ ] i18n [warnings] how to resolve message -> test on library
-- [ ] create logger and variable to manage

 In progress: